 Don Pedro Island State Park

-Paddle around the barrier island of Don Pedro Island State Park.
-This trip launches from the state park and continues into Lemon Bay Aquatic Preserve.
+Kayak tours explore the barrier island of Don Pedro Island State Park.
+This trip launches from the state park land base and continues into Lemon Bay Aquatic Preserve.
 The area is surrounded by mangroves, wildlife, and marine mammals.

 - Frequent dolphin sightings